 Osteoporosis – Are You At Risk?

-There is no doubt that osteoporosis is a disabling disease with one third of women and 8 per cent of men having a lifetime risk of developing it.
+It is estimated that one third of women and 8 per cent of men have a lifetime risk of developing it.

 Osteoporosis is a gradual weakening of the bones caused by a reduction in bone density.
-Unfortunately it has virtually no outward symptoms until it is well established, hence it’s nickname of the ‘silent killer’.
+Unfortunately it has virtually no outward symptoms until it is well established, hence its nickname of the ‘silent killer’.

 With osteoporosis your bones become fragile and brittle and so are easily broken.
 As more severe bone loss occurs, then even minor accidents can result in fractures, most frequently in the spine, wrist, hip and pelvis.